itenium-be/blog-posts/security/2024-03-16-security-bootcamp-prep.md

 ## In-Game Blogs

-As part of the Security Bootcamp, two (vulnerable) Wordpress blogs are spinned up, visit them from the Portal for more useful information:
+As part of the Security Bootcamp, two (vulnerable) Wordpress blogs are spun up, visit them from the Portal for more useful information:

 **The Hacker's Toolkit Blog** contains posts on hacking tools and general info on JWT, Capturing Flags and more